 Tyran Steward is a historian of African American and modern U.S. history, with a particular interest in American political and social history.
 He completed his PhD at Ohio State University under the generous support of several fellowships and grants, including the Presidential Fellowship.
 His first book, tentatively titled "The Benching of Willis Ward: The Making of a Black Conservative in the Jim Crow North," is a study of black conservatism and race relations through the lens of sport.
-It analyzes the 1934 benching of Willis Ward and exposes the racialized social order maintained in the North during the 20th Century.
-In addition to examining sport as a contested site of inclusion and exclusion, this book enriches the American race relations historiography by stressing the limits of northern racial liberalism.
-Lastly, this study elucidates how Ward’s benching shaped his career and conservative politics, specifically when he directed company hiring practices at the Ford Motor Company.
+It uses the 1934 benching of Willis Ward to analyze the racialized social order maintained in the North during the 20th century.
+In addition to examining sport as a contested site, this book reveals the limits of northern racial liberalism.
+This study also explores how Ward’s benching shaped his career and conservative politics, specifically during his tenure as a personnel director for the Ford Motor Company.

-History 230: The Roaring Twenties and the Rough Thirties: America during the Interwar Period (lecture)
+The Roaring Twenties and the Rough Thirties: American during the Interwar Period (lecture)

-"Time Not Ripe: Black Women's Quest for Citizenship and the Battle for Full Inclusion at Ohio State University."
+"Time Not Ripe: Black Women's Quest for Citizeship and the Battle for Full Inclusion at Ohio State University."
 Ohio History, vol. 121 (2014).

 "The Unfinished Struggle: Civil Rights in the 50th Anniversary of the March on Washington."
-Origins (August 2013).
+Origins: Current Events in Historical Perspective (August 2013).